drupal-mentoring/pain-points-of-contribution/README.md

 http://bit.ly/pain-points-in-drupal-community
 Note:
 - KG
 - Hello Everyone!
-Our session is about "Pain Points of Contribution in the Drupal Community".
+We are going to talk about "Pain Points of Contribution in the Drupal Community".
 We have posted slides with speaker notes online and bit.ly link for our session is .....